Clubs and Activities

 Sponsor: Kaylene Shannon

-The Yoga Club was created offer students and staff an opportunity to learn and practice traditional yoga together.
-Yoga practitioners will learn a variety of breathing techniques (pranayama), basic yoga poses (asanas) and guided meditation practices to help students gain awareness, balance emotions, reduce stress and increase balance, strength and flexibility.
+The Yoga Club was created to offer students and staff an opportunity to learn and practice traditional yoga together.
+Yoga practitioners will learn a variety of breathing techniques (pranayama), basic yoga poses (asanas), and guided meditation practices to help students gain awareness, balance emotions, reduce stress, and increase balance, strength, and flexibility.
 Yoga Club is open to all.
-No experience necessary.
+No experience is necessary.